 Deep Transitions: Emergence, Acceleration, Stabilization and Directionality

-- Deep Transitions = long-term, connected, radical system shifts in the same direction.
+- Deep Transitions are long-term, connected, radical system shifts in the same direction.

-- We develop a multi-level explanation of a Deep Transition.
+- Development of a multi-level explanation of a Deep Transition.

-- 8 propositions are formulated on the patterns and mechanisms of Deep Transitions.
+- Eight propositions on the patterns and mechanisms of Deep Transitions.

 - The directionality of socio-technical systems results from underlying meta-rules.

-- The crisis of 1st Deep Transition has led to option for a 2nd Deep Transition.
+- The crisis of the 1st Deep Transition has led to the option for a 2nd Deep Transition.